 [1] Biddlecome, A., Habte, H. H., McGrath, K. M, Sambanthamoorthy, S., Wurm, M., Sykora, M. M., Knobler, C. M., Lorenz, I. C., Lasaro, M., Elbers, K., Gelbart, W. M. (2019) Delivery of self-amplifying RNA vaccines in in vitro reconstituted virus-like particles.
 PLoS ONE, 14 (6): e0215031.

-We are making in vitro self-assembled virus-like particles (VLPs) made from ssRNA and the capsid protein from tobacco mosaic virus (TMV) instead of from CCMV.
-TMV was the very first virus to be reconstituted from its purified components, and – as with CCMV – its capsid protein is capable of packaging heterologous RNA as long as the TMV RNA “packaging signal” is inserted into the foreign RNA to ensure the nucleation of a capsid.
+(1) TMV was the very first virus to be reconstituted from its purified components, and - as with CCMV - its capsid protein is capable of packaging heterologous RNA as long as the TMV RNA "packaging signal" is inserted into the foreign RNA to ensure the nucleation of a capsid.
 The capsid that forms is a long hollow/helical cylinder of protein instead of an icosahedral spherical shell.
 Because the curvature (reciprocal radius) of the cylinder remains constant independent of its length, there is no limit to the length of heterologous RNA than can be packaged in this way.
-This fact allows us – in contrast to the situation with CCMV or BMV VLPs – to accommodate replicons of any length, and to therefore use RdRp genes from mammalian viruses like Sindbis instead of being restricted to RdRps from insect viruses like Nodamura that happen to work – but, not surprisingly, not as well as those from mammalian viruses – in mammalian cells.
-Further, the packaged RNA is accommodated inside the 7nm-thick protein shell itself, leaving the 4nm-diameter hollow interior available for loading of other therapeutics.
-Specifically, in collaboration with the Steinmetz group at UCSD we are preparing and packaging RNA replicons derived from the ~7600nt-long RdRp genes of Sindbis, to which we add genes of interest along with the TMV packaging signal; the hollow interior is then loaded with a chemoagent like cis-platin, whose positive charge is opposite to that of the inside surface of the capsid.
+This fact allows us - in contrast to the situation with CCMV or BMV VLPs - to accommodate replicons of any length, like those of Sindbis, instead of being restricted to the 3X-shorter RdRps from insect viruses like Nodamura.
+One only needs to insert the TMV packaging signal in the RNA to be packaged.
+Further, in addition to making RNA-specific TMV particles in vitro, we can scale up their synthesis by making them in cellulo, by cotransfecting mammalian cells with two molecules, one containing the Sindbis replicon with the TMV packaging signal and an added (reporter or therapeutic) gene of interest, and the other a "helper molecule" that is replicated by the replicon's RdRp and that is translated to give TMV capsid protein.

 We are designing, expressing, and purifying recombinant proteins that are fusions of CCMV or BMV capsid protein (CP) with antibodies and other targeting ligands, for purposes of enhancing the targeting specificity of VLP self-amplifying-gene delivery systems.
 Aside from the usual challenges of assuring strong bacterial expression in soluble fractions, the fusion inserts must be done in a way that doesn’t interfere with the in vitro reconstitution/self-assembly of ssRNA-VLPs.
 In parallel, we are working on a set of alternative approaches that involve making wildtype-CP VLPs and then functionalizing them with protein ligands using a variety of conjugation- and click- chemistry techniques.
 Additionally, we are preparing CPs with sortase insertions for facilitating the presentation of arbitrary targeting proteins on the outside surfaces of VLPs.